danielktaylor/Reddit-DailyEmailDigest-Bot/README.md

 This project was forked off in order to send emails instead of posting to a subreddit.

+This was created in order to eliminate the need for [IFTTT Reddit Digest](https://ifttt.com/applets/biJKbfTg-reddit-weekly-digest?term=reddit+digest)

 **Reddit Daily Email Digest Bot** is a Python bot designed to simplify the process of aggregating and sharing top posts from your favorite subreddits.
 It fetches the top posts from specified subreddits, compiles them into a neatly formatted daily digest, and automatically emails the digest to an email

 ## Key Features